 It is important to understand the effect of your relationship on your Will.
 Whether you are married or in a de facto relationship, divorced or separated, your Will should reflect your current circumstances.

-If your relationship status changes and you do not update your Will (or have a Will in place) then there is a chance your assets will not pass as you intend.
+If your relationship status changes and you do not update your Will (or have a Will in place), there is a chance your assets will not pass as you intend.
 This could be costly and cause unnecessary stress to your loved ones in order to attempt to give effect to your intentions.

 Marriage revokes a Will